kojoedem/edemrobin/README.md

-# IP DB - IP Address Management Tool
+# EDEMROBIN ---》IP Address Management Tool

 A small web tool for managing IP addresses, VLANs, and users with role-based access.
 Built with **FastAPI**, **SQLite**, and **Tailwind CSS**.